basham/swit-workshop-writing/slides.md

 The practice of using words to solve problems

 Notes:
 UX writing is the practice of using words to solve problems in digital products.
 You don't have to be a "designer" or a "writer" to get value from this workshop.
-This workshop is for any team member who has influece over the words that are used or how they are used.
+This workshop is for any team member who has influence over the words that are used or how they are used.